michaeldfallen/michaeldfallen.github.io/_posts/2014-12-12-overuse-of-reuse.markdown

 *Suitable language* - Hook in to, connect to, call to, talk to.
 The emphasis is on you talking to my instance of it.

-So when someone asks for code to be "reusable" you can point to this and ask "yes, but in what sense?".
+When someone asks for code to be "reusable" you can point to this and ask "yes, but in what sense?".